-The bank and book balances represent the plans' deposits in short-term trust accounts which include demand deposit accounts and interest-bearing, collateralized bank deposit accounts.
+The bank and book balances represent the plans' deposits in short-term trust accounts which include fully insured demand deposit accounts and interest-bearing, collateralized bank deposit accounts.

 In accordance with Rhode Island General Law Chapter 35-10.1, depository institutions holding deposits of the State, its agencies or governmental subdivisions of the State shall, at a minimum, insure or pledge eligible collateral equal to one hundred percent of time deposits with maturities greater than sixty days.
 Any of these institutions that do not meet minimum capital standards prescribed by federal regulators shall insure or pledge eligible collateral equal to one hundred percent of deposits, regardless of maturity.
 In addition, the State Investment Commission has adopted a collateralization requirement for institutions holding the State's deposits.
 Financial institutions are required to pledge collateral equal to 102% of the uninsured deposit amounts.
-At June 30, 2015, the System's cash deposits were either federally insured or collateralized.
+At June 30, 2016, the System's cash deposits were either federally insured or collateralized.

-At June 30, 2015, the System had cash equivalent investments consisting of \$2,280,598 in the Ocean State Investment Pool Trust (OSIP), an investment pool established by the State General Treasurer.
-The System's investment accounted for 0.8% of the total investment in OSIP at June 30, 2015.
+At June 30, 2016, the System had cash equivalent investments consisting of \$783,750 in the Ocean State Investment Pool Trust (OSIP), an investment pool established by the State General Treasurer.
+The System's investment accounted for 0.1% of the total investment in OSIP at June 30, 2016.
 Funds of agencies, authorities, commissions, boards, municipalities, political subdivisions, and other public units of the State are eligible to invest in OSIP.
-OSIP operates in a manner consistent with SEC Rule 2a-7 like pool and thus, reports all investments at amortized cost rather than fair value.
+OSIP operates in a manner consistent with GASB79 - Certain External Investment Pools and Pool Participants and thus, reports all investments at amortized cost rather than fair value.
 The OSIP is not rated and the weighted average maturity of investments held in the pool, by policy, is not to exceed 60 days.
+OSIP transacts with its participants at a stable net asset value ("NAV") per share.
+Investments reported at the NAV are not subject to Fair Value Hierarchy.
+There are no participant withdrawal limitations.
 OSIP issues a publicly available financial report that can be obtained by writing to the Office of the General Treasurer, Finance Department, 50 Service Avenue - 2nd Floor, Warwick, RI 02886.